Stability theory of game-theoretic group feature explanations for machine learning models: Numerical examples

 Note that in the true regressor $f_*$ the variable $X_1$ is a dummy variable (it is not explicitly used).
-For this reason, the marginal approach for explaining the true model will assign zero attribution to this variable.
-Thus, computing the marginal Shapley values for the true model $f$, we obtain
+For this reason, the marginal explanation approach will assign zero attribution to this variable.

-By design, the dependencies in predictors (which are almost linear) allow for the existence of many models from $L^2(P_X)$ that approximate the response variable well but have different representations.
+By design, the dependencies in predictors allow for the existence of many models from $L^2(P_X)$ that approximate the response variable well but have different representations.
+In what follows we demonstrate that the generated explanations differ in such cases where different models with distinct representations approximate the data well.

-\subsubsection{Experiment 1: Different model types trained on the same dataset}
+\subsubsection{Case 1: Two models trained on the same dataset.}